 - 1. Data related only to courses where the main source of finance of course is Scottish Funding Council (SFC), Skills Development Scotland (SDS) or the college has identified the student as 'Associate Student' status and that finish within the academic session. - 2.
-Courses than span academic sessions are excluded as the student will not complete their programme until academic session 2022-23 and no result is available in session 2021-22.

-Exclude student outcome (23)

-Source of finance of course equals (5, 9) and course end date <='31JUL2022'd.

-3. Remove student records where the student enrolled but did not attend, student has deceased, assessed programmes where the student was not assessed, mode of attendance is flexible over more than a year and there is no result available in this academic session and where a student is unable to complete due to exceptional circumstances as a result of the on-going pandemic.
+Courses than span academic sessions are excluded as the student will not complete their programme until academic session 2023-24 and no result is available in session 2022-23. - Exclude student outcome (23). - Source of finance of course equals (5, 9) and course end date <='31JUL2023'd. - 3.
+Remove student records where the student enrolled but did not attend, student has deceased, assessed programmes where the student was not assessed, mode of attendance is flexible over more than a year and there is no result available in this academic year. - Exclude student outcomes (01, 16, 21, 24). - 4.
+Remove transferred students who transfer courses before the required funding date and students who meet the funding date, but no funding is claimed. - Exclude if student outcome is 5 and student end date is before the 25% required date or student end date is after required date but no funding has been claimed. - 5.
+Non-recognised programmes are also removed as most of this data is not assessed or comparable across the sector. - Exclude Qualification aim 'PB'. - 6.
+PIs by age, gender, level and Education Scotland subject area exclude courses where the duration of the course is less than 160 hours. - Exclude enrolments where the student SUMs <4.

-Exclude student outcomes (01, 16, 21, 24, 50, 51, 53, 54 and 55).

-4. Remove transferred students who transfer courses before the required funding date and students who meet the funding date but no funding is claimed.

-Exclude if student outcome is 5 and student end date is before the 25% required date or student end date is after required date but no funding has been claimed.

-5. Non-recognised programmes are also removed as most of this data is not assessed or comparable across the sector.

-Exclude Qualification aim 'PB'.

-6. PIs by age, gender, level and Education Scotland subject area exclude courses where the duration of the course is less than 160 hours.

-Exclude enrolments where the student SUMs <4.

-Note: For the calculation and reporting of the AY 2021-22 Performance Indicators both qualifications; Advanced Highers and SVQs at SCQF level 7 will remain to be classified as FE (non-advanced) level.
+Note: For the calculation and reporting of the AY 2022-23 Performance Indicators both qualifications; Advanced Highers and SVQs at SCQF level 7 will remain to be classified as FE (non-advanced) level.